 Mizoram, the state surrounded with hills, valleys and swirling rivers, has very rich and distinct food culture.
-The food characteristics are a lot similar to that of the other north eastern states, retaining the uniqueness and taste of its own.
-The mizo food culture possesses the essence of the Chinese food as well as north Indian food culture.
+The characteristics of Mizoram cuisine are a lot similar to that of the other north eastern states, retaining the uniqueness and taste of its own.
+The Mizoram cuisine culture possesses the essence of the Chinese food as well as north Indian food culture.

 The Mizoram cuisine offers mainly non vegetarian dishes served in fresh green banana leaves.
 The meals are less spicy comparatively to other region food types and are highly nutritious.
 The core dish of the Mizos consists of non-vegetarian essence.
 Vegetables are essential part of the cuisine, and inevitable but non-vegetarian items are the mizo people’s favourite, without which they tend not to have any meal.